 Summer Cycle Riding

-The nights are slowly starting to get longer and with the clocks to be put back on Sunday 26 March 2017 light nights will be with us until the clocks are put back again on Sunday 29 October 2017.
+Lighter nights are now with us until the clocks are put back on Sunday 29 October 2017.

 If you have not ridden your bicycle for some time please check it over, if necessary by taking it to your local cycle repairer.
 Please ensure that it has: